k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09a_file_level_masking_implementation.md

-### TableLeveDefinitions MTable - 1:1 Relation of Dataset and File
+### TableLevelDefinitions MTable - 1:1 Relation of Dataset and File

-- Add the interface, tables, and custom flows the the TableLeveDefinitions MTable.
+- Add the interface, tables, and custom flows to the TableLevelDefinitions MTable.

 - Set the execution order to 9 for all files if they can be processed in parallel.